Torrens to Darlington Project (T2D)

 Join the Conversation

 You can provide feedback though the online engagement hub

-We are also planning more face-to-face events in 2021.
-If you would like to join our email update list to received information as it becomes available please visit: https://dit.sa.gov.au/nsc/torrens_to_darlington
+We are also planning more face-to-face events later in 2021.
+If you would like to join our email update list to receive information as it becomes available, please register for updates below.

 Register for Updates